 In the first classroom, which belonged to Lauren Rousseau, Lanza shot and killed her and her 14 students.
 He then traveled to the second classroom, where first grade teacher, Victoria Soto, hid her students in a closet.
 After killing Soto, he killed six students who attempted to escape from their hiding.
 Four other Sandy Hook faculty members were shot and killed.

-During an interview with CBS news, teacher Kaitlin Roig at Sandy Hook Elementary, explained how she took fifteen first graders into a tiny bathroom to attempt to save their lives.
+During an interview with CBS news, teacher Kaitlin Roig at Sandy Hook Elementary, explained how she took 15 first-graders into a tiny bathroom to attempt to save their lives.
 “I pulled a bookshelf before I closed the door in front of it so we were completely barricaded in.”
 “I have to almost be their parent, I said to them, ‘I need you to know that I love you all very much and that it’s going to be okay’ I thought that was the last thing they were ever going to hear; I thought we were all going to die.”

 Today mass shootings in schools are too many to count.
 In the wake of so much trauma, it is evident that teachers have a big role in situations like these.
 Instead of confronting the issue and trying to fix it that fast and easily, teachers should reassure students that they’re safe, and should try their best to listen than to talk.